Flood vs Water Damage: What’s Insured?May 31, 2018

 Anytime there is a catastrophic flooding event in the United States, news organizations end up reporting on the monetary losses associated with the tragedy.
 The articles often mention that many of the losses will not be covered by insurance.
 Sometimes, that is the premise of the whole story and the headlines can often range from inaccurate to disingenuous.
 One such headline in an Op-Ed column recently used phrasing along the lines of “Insurance companies refuse to pay…”.
 Many homeowners, and unfortunately reporters and columnists, don’t understand the exclusions that are written into a homeowners insurance policy.

+Does homeowners insurance cover damage to your home?
+Some of it, but not if it’s flood damage.
 The exclusions contractually exempt the Homeowners insurance company from paying claims arising from flood water damage.
 The simple fact is that the way to obtain insurance coverage for a flood loss is by purchasing a policy through the National Flood Insurance Program.
 Homeowners policies do not provide this coverage, but they do provide coverage for some types of water damage and that is where things can, at times, become a little confusing.

 It is important to buy the right insurance coverages for your situation.
 Many homeowners do not need flood insurance because of the elevation of their home, while others may be required to purchase a separate policy because they have a mortgage on a property that lies within a floodplain.
 In addition to the numerous other complexities, if homeowners insurance policies were to include coverage for the peril of “flood”, the cost of all homeowners policies would rise exponentially.
 I have yet to find anyone who wishes to pay more for insurance, or buy insurance coverage they don’t need, for that matter!